-Related to the verse of Sūrat Āl ʿImrān 3/31 (qul in kuntum tuḥibbūna l-Lāh fattabiʿūnī yuḥbibkumu l-Lāh), Ash-Shiddieqy wrote, "Two opposing things cannot be combined in a person, namely loving God and rejecting His commands".(Ash-Shiddieqy, 2016: I/319) God will bless and forgive those who love Him by getting closer to Him, following His teachings, and following His Prophet.
+Related to the verse of Sūrat Āl ʿImrān 3/31 (qul in kuntum tuḥibbūna l-Lāh fattabiʿūnī yuḥbibkumu l-Lāh), Ash-Shiddieqy wrote, "Two opposing things cannot be combined in a person, namely loving God and rejecting His commands" (Ash-Shiddieqy, 2016: I/319).
+God will bless and forgive those who love Him by getting closer to Him, following His teachings, and following His Prophet.
 What was impressive after reading this verse and the previous one, said Hamka, was love, the love of God for His servants.
-It is as if God is saying, "I also felt the desire to repay that love," known as clapping hands.(Hamka, 1990: II/756) According to him, love is a subtle feeling, ʿiffa or wijd.
+It is as if God is saying, "I also felt the desire to repay that love," known as clapping hands (Hamka, 1990: II/756).
+According to him, love is a subtle feeling, ʿiffa or wijd.
 The feeling that is never separated from God's sight, always in His blessings and guidance.
 Humans fear God because of God.
 However, in that fear, they also miss Him.
 Because of their shortcomings, they are ashamed that they will see God but also want to see.
 They ask Him to solve the complexity of this problem.
 "Here, God formulates the answer that if we love Him, then the way to meet Him is easy.
-It is the apostle He sent who guides the way to Him, and we are commanded to follow him".(Hamka, 1990: II/757) The basis for the Prophet's meeting with Christian figures, which was the reason for the revelation of this verse, was love.
+It is the apostle He sent who guides the way to Him, and we are commanded to follow him" (Hamka, 1990: II/757).
+The basis for the Prophet's meeting with Christian figures, which was the reason for the revelation of this verse, was love.
 However, love in words alone, Hamka continued, is not enough.
 Expressing love but not following the will of a loved one is fake love.

 Interpreting this verse, Shihab wrote that love (maḥabbah) is the pinnacle of the relationship between humans and God.
 If they love God by carrying out His commands, they enter the gate to reach His love.
-If they maintain continuity of obedience and increase the practice of their obligations by carrying out His Prophet's sunnah, then God will love them.(Shihab, 2017: II/79) Quoting al-Qushayri, Shihab describes human love for God as "care more about lovers than friends," prioritizing what is pleasing to the lover, namely God, rather than personal interests.(Qushayrī, 2001: 350)
+If they maintain continuity of obedience and increase the practice of their obligations by carrying out His Prophet's sunnah, then God will love them (Shihab, 2017: II/79).
+Quoting al-Qushayri, Shihab describes human love for God as "care more about lovers than friends," prioritizing what is pleasing to the lover, namely God, rather than personal interests (Qushayrī, 2001: 350).

-Furthermore, Shihab quoted al-Junayd's view on who serves to be called lovers of God.
+Furthermore, Shihab quoted al-Junayd's view on who serves to be called ‘lovers of God’.
 The lover does not turn to himself anymore and is always in an intimate state with God through dhikr.
-So that when he speaks, hears, moves, and is silent, he is only with Allah.(Sarrāj, 1960: 88) Then, the opinion of some Sufis was also cited, saying that love is the basis of the journey to God and that all ranks (maqām) reached by the traveler can be destroyed except love.
-Love cannot be destroyed as long as the path to God remains traced.(Shihab, 2017: II/81)
+So that when he speaks, hears, moves, and is silent, he is only with Allah (Sarrāj, 1960: 88).
+Then, the opinion of some Sufis was also cited, saying that love is the basis of the journey to God and that all ranks (maqām) reached by the traveler can be destroyed except love.
+Love cannot be destroyed as long as the path to God remains traced(Shihab, 2017: II/81).

 In general, the views of the mufassirs described above are in harmony with those of al-Ghazzali discussed extensively in his magnum opus Iḥyā’ ʿulūm al-dīn.
 According to him, divine love is the ultimate goal of human life and the highest spiritual fulfillment.
 He added that true love for God involves both knowledge and action that results in a close relationship with the Divine.
-He highlighted that true happiness and fulfillment can only be attained via God's love, which is greater than all other loves.
-(Ghazzālī, 2009: IV/308-310)
+He highlighted that true happiness and fulfillment can only be attained via God's love, which is greater than all other loves (Ghazzālī, 2009: IV/308-310).